Nelia (film): Production

-Nelia was produced under A and Q Productions Film with Lester Dimaranan as its director.
-Melanie Honey Quiño wrote the screenplay for Nelia in the mid-2000s, when she was still a student.
+Producer and screenwriter Melanie Honey Quiño wrote the screenplay for Nelia in the mid-2000s, when she was still a student.

 A and Q originally intended to produce educational films but these plans were cancelled because of the COVID-19 pandemic.
 Instead, the production studio pursued making Nelia to help film industry workers who were greatly impacted by the pandemic.
 While A and Q presented the film in honor of medical frontliners, it insisted that the fact the film's fictional story featuring medical workers was merely coincidental.
 Aside from centering on doctors and nurses, the film also touched upon mental health.
 For this purpose, the production team consulted with psychiatrists on relevant subject matters such as schizophrenia.
 Co-producer and screenwriter Quiño hoped that it would encourage people to seek professional help when it comes to mental health issues.
 Filming took place in Gapan, Nueva Ecija.

 Release

-Nelia is set to be released in the Philippines on December 25, 2021, as one of the official entries of the 2021 Metro Manila Film Festival.
+Nelia was released in the Philippines on December 25, 2021, as one of the official entries of the 2021 Metro Manila Film Festival.
 A film company based in Los Angeles, California has expressed interest to secure distribution rights for Nelia in the United States.